luomus/finbif/docs/reference/finbif-package.md

 - `finbif_allow_query`:

   Logical.
-Should remote API queries by allowed.
+Should remote API queries by allowed?
+Default: `TRUE`

+- `finbif_hide_progress`:

+  Logical.
+Global option to suppress progress indicators for downloading, importing and processing FinBIF records.
+Default: `FALSE`

+- `finbif_use_async`:

+  Logical.
+Should downloading and processing of data be done asynchronously?
 Default: `TRUE`

 - `finbif_use_cache`: